 $ make fp-pprolog

 fpc -ofp-ppp ppp.p Free Pascal Compiler version 3.0.0+dfsg-8 [2016/09/03] for x86_64 Copyright (c) 1993-2015 by Florian Klaempfl and others Target OS: Linux for x86-64 Compiling ppp.p Linking fp-ppp 394 lines compiled, 0.1 sec (echo "define(fpc)"; cat pprolog.x) | ./fp-ppp >fp-pprolog.p fpc -ofp-pprolog fp-pprolog.p Free Pascal Compiler version 3.0.0+dfsg-8 [2016/09/03] for x86_64 Copyright (c) 1993-2015 by Florian Klaempfl and others Target OS: Linux for x86-64 Compiling fp-pprolog.p fp-pprolog.p(537,19) Note: Local variable "dummy" is assigned but never used Linking fp-pprolog 2136 lines compiled, 0.1 sec 1 note(s) issued

 Note that with version 3.0.0 of Free Pascal, the spurious message

 /usr/bin/ld.bfd: warning: link.res contains output sections; did you forget -T?

 appears a couple of times; it can safely be ignored.

 The result is called

-fp-pprolog so that it and the standard version can coexist in the same Makefile, but can be renamed.
+fp-pprolog so that it can coexist with the standard version in the same Makefile, but it can be renamed if you like.